Real Estate Sphere of Influence Guide - CloseDaily

 Your sphere isn’t a vague concept.
 It’s a defined, measurable list of people who know you and are likely to give you business or refer you business.
 This includes past clients, friends, family, neighbors, colleagues, social connections, and service providers you interact with regularly.

 The critical difference between average and top-producing agents is organization.
-Average agents keep contacts scattered across email, text, and their brain.
+Average agents keep contacts scattered across email, text, and their head.
 Top producers have a documented, segmented sphere with clear follow-up strategies for each tier.

 Most agents have 150-500 people in their sphere.
 That’s more than enough to hit $1M+ in annual transactions if you work it right.
-The question isn’t how big your sphere is—it’s how strategically you’re engaging with it.
+The question isn’t how big your sphere is, it’s how strategically you’re engaging with it.

 Build Your Sphere System From the Ground Up